History of Halifax, Nova Scotia: French and Indian War (1754-1763)

 On April 2, 1756, Miꞌkmaq received payment from the Governor of Quebec for twelve British scalps taken at Halifax.
 Acadian Pierre Gautier, son of Joseph-Nicolas Gautier, led Miꞌkmaw warriors from Louisbourg on three raids against Halifax in 1757.
 In each raid, Gautier took prisoners or scalps or both.
 The last raid happened in September and Gautier went with four Miꞌkmaq and killed and scalped two British men at the foot of Citadel Hill.
 (Pierre went on to participate in the Battle of Restigouche.)

-By June 1757, the settlers at Lawrencetown had to be withdrawn completely from the settlement of Lawrencetown (established 1754) because the number of Native raids eventually prevented settlers from leaving their houses.
-In April 1757, a band of Acadian and Miꞌkmaw partisans raided a warehouse at near-by Fort Edward, killing thirteen British soldiers and, after taking what provisions they could carry, setting fire to the building.
+By June 1757, the settlers at Lawrencetown (established 1754) had to be completely withdrawn from the settlement as the number of Mi'kmaq raids were preventing them from leaving their houses.
+In April 1757, a band of Acadian and Miꞌkmaq partisans raided a warehouse at nearby Fort Edward, killing thirteen British soldiers and, after taking what provisions they could carry, setting fire to the building.
 A few days later, the same partisans also raided Fort Cumberland.
-Because of the strength of the Acadian militia and Miꞌkmaw militia, British officer John Knox wrote that "In the year 1757 we were said to be Masters of the province of Nova Scotia, or Acadia, which, however, was only an imaginary possession."
-He continues to state that the situation in the province was so precarious for the British that the "troops and inhabitants" at Fort Edward, Fort Sackville and Lunenburg "could not be reputed in any other light than as prisoners."
+Because of the strength of the Acadian militia and Miꞌkmaw militia, British officer John Knox wrote that "In the year 1757 we were said to be Masters of the province of Nova Scotia, or Acadia, which, however, was only an imaginary possession." and that the situation in the province was so precarious for the British that the "troops and inhabitants" at Fort Edward, Fort Sackville and Lunenburg "could not be reputed in any other light than as prisoners."